 GDPR explained: What is the GDPR?

 The GDPR was adopted by the European Parliament in April 2016 following four painstaking years of deliberation.
-The provisions reinforce data protection in line with contemporary concerns about personal information, and applies to both EU member states and organisations outside the union when processing the data of citizens within it.
+The provisions reinforce data protection in line with contemporary concerns about personal information, and applies to both EU member states and to organisations outside the union when processing the data of citizens within it.